rbarcode/WordPuzzleWebsite/README.md

 ### Project Overview
 An ASP.NET Blazor server-side-based website for an untitled word puzzle game that lets users play the game whether they are signed in or not.
-But authenticated users can view leader boards and track their own stats.
+But only authenticated users can view leaderboards and their own stats.
 Capstone project to focus on the website functionality (i.e. authentication and leaderboards) and NOT the game itself.

 ### Research & Planning Log